AlejoLovallo/0x-Cryptography/ElipticCurves/Intro.md

 	* pseudo-random generators

-* Indirectamente se usan para:
+* Indirectly they are used for:
-	* Encripción combinado con symmetric encryption scheme.
+	* Encription combined with ymmetric encryption scheme.
 	* Factorization algorithms